• Skip to main content

 1. Take Probiotics – Plant these good bacteria into your child’s gut 3 times a day for 3 months.
 Dianne recommends exact brands with which she has seen the best results.
 These probiotics are refrigerated and they are potent!
 Switch back and forth between 2 brands to get maximum coverage.
 A great second probiotic is this one because kids who can’t swallow pills can take it and the broad number of strains it contains.

-3. Reduce sugar or sugary carbs – Try to reduce sugar & carbs by increasing protein, especially at breakfast and snacks.
+3. Reduce sugar or sugary carbs – Try to reduce sugar & carbs by increasing protein and good fats, especially at breakfast and snacks.
 This helps build up the adrenal gland which stabilizes our mood and gives us more energy.

 Dianne explains these and several other suggestions as well in her Biology of Behavior audio CDs, which I highly recommend.
 She also discusses how antibiotics are useful medications… however, they do have some harmful side effects.
 The big problem Dianne talks about is that they upset the ecology of your child’s gut.